Eliciting In-context Retrieval and Reasoning for Long-context Large Language Models: Conclusion

 \section{Conclusion}

-In this paper, we introduce \icr{}, a new benchmark designed as a more realistic and discriminative benchmark for evaluating LCLM's abilities in in-context retrieval and reasoning.
+In this paper, we introduce \icr{}, a new benchmark designed as a more discriminative benchmark for evaluating LCLMs in in-context retrieval and reasoning.
 Our findings highlight the limitations for the current models.
-Additionally, we propose three methods —retrieve-then-generate fine-tuning, retrieval attention probing, and joint retrieval head training — to enhance models, achieving the results comparable to GPT-4, but with a smaller model footprint.
+We propose three methods —retrieve-then-generate fine-tuning, retrieval attention probing, and joint retrieval head training — to enhance models, achieving the results comparable to GPT-4 with a smaller model footprint.